jonriber/next-crud-snippets/README.md

 - You need to use event handlers

-Even though this kind of component tells us that is directly related to the client, when user makes a request to the server, client components do get rendered one time on the server.
+Even though this kind of component tells us that is directly related to the client, when user makes a request to the server, client components do get rendered one time on the server, then html is formed and sent to the client as a server response.